 Do the same on staycation!

 Pick the best restaurant in the area and plan to enjoy a first-rate dinner with your honey.
-Order appetizers, entrees, even dessert.
-(Some restaurants allow for cocktails to go, as well.)
+Order appetizers, entrees, even dessert for pickup.

 To take it to the next level, break out the white tablecloth, find china, and candles.

-When you treating yourself and your special someone to a romantic meal from a top-notch, it shows that you appreciate one another and your both deserve the very best on occasion!
+When you treating yourself and your special someone to a romantic meal from a top-notch, it shows that you appreciate one another.

 7. Walk Along the Coast